 In addition, healthy dogs who are boarded, groomed, go to dog parks or dog shows, or who have exposure to dogs with unknown preventative care are also routinely vaccinated for:

-Hope that helps!
-I just scratched the surface, so remember we’re just a phone call away if you need more veterinary info: 281.351.7184.
+Hope this helps!
+I just scratched the surface, so remember we’re just a phone call away if you need additional info: 281.351.7184.
 We love ‘em like you do!